fedhere/PUS2020_FBianco/HW2/README.md

 You can open the notebook or create a new notebook and copy the content of the cells where needed.

-Return the assignment by saving it to your github repository
+**Return the assignment by saving it to your github repository in the folder HW2*

 <img src="https://github.com/fedhere/PUS2020_FBianco/blob/master/HW2/Screen%20Shot%202020-09-09%20at%2011.16.24%20PM.png"  width="500">
 <img src="https://github.com/fedhere/PUS2020_FBianco/blob/master/HW2/Screen%20Shot%202020-09-09%20at%2011.16.55%20PM.png"  width="500">

-Remember to add a README.md to your github repository folger 2 that states
+Remember to add a README.md to your github repository folder HW2 that states

 1 - what the homework was about in your own words